About

 or NextResponse.json()

-, allowing to use all available Next.js features.
+, allowing you to use all available Next.js features.

 import { NextResponse, headers } from 'next/server';